 The two staple cards for this deck - Lightforged Zealot and Lightforged Crusader - are hugely powerful if you manage to get them played.
 There’s a chance you won’t need them, but they’re perfect for those games where your aggression needs a tiny bit extra to finish your opponent off.

 Late game: At this point, you might be running low on fuel.
-You've played a bunch of Librams for cheap, whacked a couple Murlocs onto the board, and generally done pretty well to survive this long.
+You've played a bunch of Librams for cheap, buffed your minions, and generally done pretty well to survive this long.
 No worries though.
 Luckily, Lightforged Crusader is here to save the day, giving you 5 cards and a 7/7 body for 7 mana.
 If you’re lucky, you’ll get impactful direct damage too, like Consecration or Hammer of Wrath, but most of the Paladin cards available should be useful in some way.
-You can also use Lady Liadrin to fill your hand with Librams, which will ideally be super cheap by this point in the game and help you finish strongly.
+You can also use Lady Liadrin to fill your hand with Librams and other buff cards you’ve used on friendly characters, which will ideally be super cheap by this point in the game and help you finish strongly.

 This should help you get that last bit of damage out there, and take down your enemy before they can stabilise and run you out of resources.